 How Community Members Can Help

-There are many things we can do to maintain river health and support the recovery of the Bellinger River Snapping Turtle.
+There are many things we can do to maintain river health in the Bellinger and Kalang catchments and support the recovery of the Bellinger River Snapping Turtle.

 To help build a picture of a catchments’ health, ongoing and regular monitoring of water quality is required to build what’s called ‘baseline data’ - a long-term picture of what’s considered normal conditions for that particular waterway.
 This baseline information is important for river health and the future of the turtles, as the more we know about the river the better informed we are regarding what to do next.